-Single digit temperatures, a chilly wind and fresh ice formations greeted visitors Thursday.
+Single digit temperatures, a chilly wind and fresh ice formations greeted visitors on March 5, 2015.
 Take a look.

 The Kaye E. Barker sits in dry dock this winter, undergoing maintenance at Fraser Shipyards in Superior, Wis.